DeviationTX/deviation-manual/source/ch_protocols.rst

 |mod-install-link|

-The Flysky protocol supports up to 8 channels, and both auto-binding and manual-binding.
+The Flysky protocol supports up to 12 channels, and both auto-binding and manual-binding.
 If Fixed ID is set to ‘None’ the transmitter will attempt to auto-bind with the receiver every time it is powered on.
 If a value is set for Fixed ID, the receiver must be bound manually one-time using the ‘Bind’ button, after which it should stay bound.

-The Flysky protocol also supports additional options.
-These are accessed by pressing the Protocol spin-box when Flysky is shown:
+The Flysky protocol also supports WLToys extensions to the protocol.
+These are accessed by pressing the Protocol spin-box when Flysky is
+shown:

-**WLToys V9x9**: Enables enhanced protocol configuration for use with WLToys V959, v969, etc models:
+**V9x9**: Enables the extensions for the WLToys V939, V949, V959,
+v969, etc quadcopters.

 * Lights are controlled by Channel 5
 * Video is controlled by Channel 6
 * Camera is controlled by Channel 7
+* Flip is controlled by Channel 8

+**V6x6**: Enables the extensions for the WLToys V636 and V686 quadcopters.

+* Lights are controlled by Channel 5
+* Flip is controlled by Channel 6
+* Camera is controlled by Channel 7
+* Video is controlled by Channel 8
+* Headless mode is controlled by Channel 9
+* RTH mode is controlled by Channel 10
+* X and Y calibration are controlled by channels 11 and 12, respectively.

+**V912**: Enables the extensions for the V912, V913 and V915 helicopters

+*

 Note that if these channels are assigned to a switch, turning the switch on toggles the state, and turning the switch off has no effect.
 Thus to turn the lights on, flip the switch assigned to Channel 5 from off to on.
 Flipping the switch back to off has no effect.
 Flipping the switch back on now turns the lights back off.